writteli/writteli/README.md

 Template language is [pug](https://pugjs.org), it supports ES6 JavaScript syntax as your website scripts and you can choose between traditional CSS, Sass or Sass with indented syntax.

-4. Why pug and not Vue?
-I've heard you are a Vue.js fan?
+4. Why pug and not _____?

-Yes I am - but this tool is intended to be a STATIC SITE generator, not Single Page one.
-Besides that, pug is very simple to learn, and still pretty popular.
+Because of keeping it simple.
+Besides that, pug is very easy to learn, and still pretty popular.

 5. How to use it?